-Your trial samples will be analysed in the Betsi Cadwaladr University Health Board (on behalf of Public Health Wales as the site), research laboratories or other specialist laboratories.
+Your trial samples will be analysed in the University Hospitals Birmingham NHS Foundation Trust research laboratories or other specialist laboratories.
 Tests to look at the response of your body to the vaccine or to COVID-19 disease will be done with collaborating laboratories in the UK and in other countries, including North America.
 Any samples or data sent to them would not include information that identifies you.
 However, your DNA is unique to you so it can never be completely anonymous.